 Social media publishing: Buffer vs. RiteForge

-As you add the social profiles of just one or two clients, you hit the 10 social profiles limit with Buffer Awesome and so, you need their Small Business Plan.
-You now jump from $10 to $99/month for 2,000 scheduled posts in queues.
+As you add the social profiles of just one or two clients, you hit the 8 social profiles limit with Buffer Pro and so, you need their Small Business Plan.
+You now jump from $15 to $65/month for 2,000 scheduled posts in queues.
 With RiteForge, 2,000 scheduled posts in queues is just $29/month, not to mention all the social crafting tools built into the RiteForge Composer, included our original animated or non-animated text images (Image/Gif Templates).
 With Buffer Pablo, nothing is templated; each use of Pablo is in a new browser tab and forgotten when you close the tab.

 A huge plus, beyond the far more gradual price jumps in RiteForge tiers is how with RiteForge, your queued posts limit is for all posts combined, spread over all your social profile queues.
 Thus, while you may have some clients on your lite or "bronze" plan, and you might just create and schedule 1 to 3 posts/day for just Twitter and Facebook, your enterprise or "platinum" clients may get 10 posts/day and to more social profiles.
 With Buffer, it's a flat 2,000 posts/queue limit and just a matter of how many social profiles; with RiteForge, there's no limit on social profiles, just the posts queued.
-Thus, if you have several small clients, you would get by with RiteForge at $29 or $99/month while with Buffer, you would need at least the Small ($99/month) or Medium Business (199/month) plan.
+Thus, if you have several small clients, you would get by with RiteForge at $29 or $99/month.

 Packages are in our longterm plans